bhyvex/cloudly/README.md

 Project Cloudly a software to control your Cloud Services (both public and private ones).
 It saves you money and energies by taking away most of the usual cloud complexities allowing you to focus on control and better use of your infrastructure.

-It also comes with more than 100+ ready to use professionally configured software packages and allows you to deploy these quickly on bare metal, virtual machines, or in the cloud.
+Cloudly also comes with more than 100+ ready to use professionally configured software packages and allows you to deploy these quickly on bare metal, virtual machines, or in the cloud.

 Installation Instructions